nishs9/EPL-Game-Predictor/README.md

 # EPL Game Predictor

 This is a a little side project I am currently working on.
 My overarching goal is to try and develop a model that can be used to predict the results of EPL matches.
-At the moment, I am focusing on creating the model and doing some preliminary testing.
+However, I am not sure what the end product will be.
+At the moment, I am solely focusing on creating the model and doing some preliminary testing.
 Any updates or changes to the project will be updated here.

 ## Data Sources